-If any of the above content sounds familiar, you should speak to the lawyers at Johnson // Becker.
+If any of the above content sounds familiar, you may want to speak to the lawyers at Johnson//Becker.
 Filing an overdraft fee lawsuit means getting your money back where it belongs– in your bank account.
 You may receive financial compensation for costs incurred, refund of the overdraft services, damages related to consumer protection act violations, as well as attorney fees.
-Contact us today, we offer a Free Case Evaluation and would be honored to speak to you.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.

 We would be honored to speak with you and respond promptly to every inquiry we receive.